 Commonly available treatments include over-the-counter antiperspirants (commercial or medical), oral medications, tap water iontophoresis, Botox injection and surgery.

 Iontophoresis uses tap water to conduct a mild electrical current through the skin’s surface.
 It’s not entirely understood how or why iontophoresis works but it works for a fair number of patients.
 When it works, one has to continue with the treatment 2-3 times weekly to maintain its effectiveness.

-The most commonly used oral medications is a type of medication that works by blocking nerve signaling.
-Although the majority of patients will typically respond to it, there are intolerable side effects that tends to develop, which include dry mouth, blurred vision, urinary retention and constipation.
-Hence, it is seldom used for actual treatment.
+The most commonly used oral medications is a type of medication that works by blocking nerve signalling.
+Although the majority of patients will respond to it, there are minor tolerable side effects that may develop, which include dry mouth, blurred vision, urinary retention and constipation.
+Hence, the patient needs to be aware and notified.

 Botulinum toxin stops the sweat production by blocking the nervous system from reaching the sweat glands.
-A midterm solution to sufferers, Botulinum toxin treatment for excessive sweating is an outpatient treatment that can be completed in less than an hour.
-This treatment can be done on palms, soles, underarm, forehead, cheeks, nose or any part of the body.
-Each treatment can provide relief for about 6-10 months.
+A very effective midterm solution to sufferers, Botulinum toxin treatment for excessive sweating is an outpatient treatment that can be completed in less than an hour.
+This treatment can be done on palms, underarm, forehead, cheeks, nose or any part of the body.
+Each treatment can provide relief for about 6-10 months and it is carried out painlessly by Dr Wong under numbing cream or local anaesthesia.
 For some patients, the improvement can even last longer than a year.

 Good hygiene and use of commercial antiperspirants may help.
 Botulinum toxin is also able to provide relief from this embarrassing condition because it stops excessive sweating, reduces the moisture, bacteria activity and hence, the bad odour.